-Let’s rejoice about having found a proper search engine in working order, free and almost ad-free (it resorts to Bing Ads but also allows you to remove ads.
-As for me, I’ve never seen any, except once or twice, even if that’s where they get their funding from).
+Let’s rejoice about having found a proper search engine in working order, free and almost ad-free (it resorts to Bing Ads but also allows you to remove them.
+As for me, I’ve rarely seen any, except once or twice, even if that’s where they get their funding from).

 Changing search engines can make a difference with the Internet landscape